Skip to main content

 The critical problem with building custom user management UIs

-Building authentication from scratch seems straightforward until requirements expand.
+Building authentication from scratch seems simple until requirements expand.
 A simple login form evolves into password reset flows, email verification, multi-factor authentication, social login providers, session management, device tracking, and organization-level controls.
 Organizations underestimate authentication complexity by an average of 200% (Stytch, 2024).

 McKinsey research on developer productivity reveals that organizations implementing proper frameworks saw 20-30% reduction in customer-reported defects and 60-percentage-point improvement in customer satisfaction (McKinsey, 2024).
 Custom authentication drains these productivity gains.